 - These employees must use available personal leave time (compensatory, vacation, or bonus) to cover any time away from regular work hours, or may make up the time within 90 days (the supervisor must approve the schedule to make up the time missed).

-- Alternatively, and only with supervisor approval (not mere timely notice to the supervisor), these employees may be permitted to work from home or alternate sites when, in the supervisor’s discretion, it is feasible and safe for this to occur.
+- Alternatively, and only with supervisor approval, these employees may be permitted to work from home or alternate sites when, in the supervisor’s discretion, it is feasible and safe for this to occur.
 Employees working away from campus do not use leave.
 Such arrangements may not be practicable for all types of employees or during every type of adverse weather or emergency event.

 Mandatory employees (whose presence has been designated mandatory to University operations during adverse weather or emergency events) are expected to report to work or remain on the job unless otherwise notified by supervisors.

 - If deemed necessary by their supervisor, mandatory employees may be required to work a differing schedule or shift than normally assigned.

 - The University may also take the unusual measure of “calling-in” employees who are not normally designated as “mandatory” and temporarily assign them to this status, if a specific adverse weather or emergency event requires it.